Building a talented team is a never-ending process.

 While all companies find and source candidates in their own unique ways, referrals can help, and they make the most impact on employee retention.
 Using employee referral software to make an employee referral program is an important part of your recruiting program.
 It can be your secret sauce when recruiting talent for your business.

 Employee referral is a recruiting tactic used by many hiring and HR departments that leverages the current team members at an organization to reach out and identify potential candidates in their network through word-of-mouth and social sharing.

-Establishing a referral program can also help hiring managers source, screen, and score talent much faster and with, ultimately, long term placement success.
-The best programs are the ones that incentivize their employees and offer recognition, and, not to mention, are low-effort on your employees part.
+Establishing a referral program can also help hiring managers source, screen, and score talent much faster and with long-term placement success.
+The best programs are the ones that incentivize their employees and offer recognition, and not to mention, are low-effort on your employees' part.

 Employee referral recruiting strategies

 There’s magic in the air during a new hire’s first few weeks on the job.
 Capitalize on their excitement and eagerness.
-Put time on the calendars of your new hires within the first 30 days to talk to them about who they know who would be a good fit for the company.
+Put time on the calendars during the onboarding experience of your new hires within the first 30 days to talk to them about who they know would be a good fit for the company.

 This is the prime time to win the hearts of your new employees.
 They’re excited about the role and company, and it’s on their brain.

-2. Host monthly or quarterly recruitment happy hours/events
+2. Host monthly or quarterly recruitment happy hours or events

-For a human touch, highlight recent placements and share the details of how an employee was referred, their journey to getting hired, and their contributions to the team since.
+For a human touch, highlight recent placements and share the details of how an employee was referred, their journey to getting hired, and their contributions to the team.